How to fix Outlook Error 500

 Repeating redirects detected

-The ‘Repeating redirects detected‘ issue typically arises when a user attempts to access Outlook on the Web.
-It’s not a problem affecting the entire organization but is often isolated to specific users, common for users with admin roles assigned.
+The Repeating redirects detected issue typically arises when a user attempts to access Outlook on the Web.
+It may not affect the entire organization, but is often isolated to specific users, which is common for users with assigned admin roles.

-Solution 1: Remove unnecessary admin roles
+Solution 1: Remove Unnecessary Admin Roles

 • Go to Users > Active Users > Select the user who reported this issue